grahamking/lintswitch/README.md

 ## Contribute

 I'd love to add linters for other languages, so if you do that locally, please send me a patch.
 Thanks!

+## Help, make the root window warnings go away!

+Once you are done working, you probably want to clear any remaining warnings from your root window.
+Simply right-click on it, Change Desktop Background, and select the background you had before.